RPP for Student Participants

 Can I cancel an appointment?

 If you become sick or have some kind of emergency come up at the last minute, you can cancel your appointment on the website as late as eight hours before the study.
-If there are fewer than eight hours before the study, call and/or email the researcher as soon as possible so that you can be rescheduled and another student may take your vacated time slot.
+If there are fewer than eight hours before the study, call and/or email the researcher as soon as possible before your scheduled participation time so that you can be rescheduled and another student may take your vacated time slot.

 What if I fail to show up without cancelling?